oracle-livelabs/developer/java-management-advanced-features/configure-post-install-actions-and-install-java-runtimes/configure-post-install-actions-and-install-java-runtimes.md

 14. The post Java installation actions can be configured differently based on different requirements.

-   Return to the fleet details page, click on the tab **Lifecycle management settings**.
+   Return to the fleet details page, click **Lifecycle management settings**.
 The post Java installation actions that had been defined earlier will be shown.

    ![image of fleet page post install action view](images/fleet-page-post-install-action-view.png)